 The mechanism will be negotiated between the European Data Protection Supervisor (EDPS) and the national authorities responsible for applying the new regulation.

-The data collected will be limited to minimum information such as: last name, first name, travel document and visa references, facial image and four fingerprints.
+The data collected will be limited to minimum information such as last name, first name, travel document, and visa references, a facial image, and four fingerprints.

 The date, time and border check location will be recorded for each visit.
-This data will be stored for a period of five years, and not the 181 days as proposed in 2013.
+This data will be stored for five years, and not the 181 days as proposed in 2013.

 This will allow border guards and consular posts to analyze the travel history of applicants when issuing new visas.